lordgnu/ionicons-bundle/README.md

 ## Acknowledgment

 - This bundle is forked from, and inspired by the [Font Awesome Bundle](https://github.com/codingfogey/fontawesome-bundle).
-Thanks [Andreas Ernst](https://github.com/codingfogey) (aka Coding Fogey).
+Thanks [Andreas Ernst](https://github.com/codingfogey)!